Javier-Machin/Event-Manager/README.md

 # Event-Manager
 -----------------------------------------------------------------------
-Use personal information from a database to request political representants using Google's API,
+Use personal information from a database to request political representatives using Google's API,

 outputs a customized thank you html page and outputs in console the best day and hour to target the registered people with ads.